Visit Marina Knight's profile on the York Research Database to:

 Statistics and Probability Research Group

-My projects span the fields of multiscale methods, nonparametric statistics, analysis and forecasting of non-stationary time series, in particular for data collected on irregular and spatial structures.
-Particular application fields of interest include energy and biology.
+PhD applications are invited for competitive funding on projects that span the fields of multiscale methods, nonstationary time series analysis and forecasting, in particular for data collected on irregular and spatial structures such as networks.
+Particular application fields of interest include energy, biology and neuroscience.